Congratulations 2026-2027 Board of Governors!

 B. Advisors

 i.
-Advisors-Spouse of 5th Bomb Wing Commander
+Advisor-Spouse of 5th Bomb Wing Commander

 ii.
-Advisors-Spouse of 91st Missile Wing Commander
+Advisor-Spouse of 91st Missile Wing Commander

 C. Appointed Positions